EECS150/fpga_labs_fa21/lab3/spec/spec.md

 ### Verilog Reading
 Look through these documents if you haven't already.
-You should have a decent understanding of Verilog for this lab.

 - [Verilog Primer Slides](https://inst.eecs.berkeley.edu/~eecs151/fa21/files/verilog/Verilog_Primer_Slides.pdf) - overview of the Verilog language
 - [wire vs reg](https://inst.eecs.berkeley.edu/~eecs151/fa21/files/verilog/wire_vs_reg.pdf) - the differences between `wire` and `reg` nets and when to use each one